cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 auto smem_thr_copy_O = smem_tiled_copy_O.get_thread_slice(tid);
 ```

-This time we have to retile the registers (now the source) to fit this new copy atom, and partition the SMEM destination.
-Then we can issue our copy.
+This time we have to retile the registers (now the source) to fit this new copy atom, and partition the SMEM destination -- per the [partition vs. retile rule](#partition-vs-retile), it's `retile_S` for the register source and `partition_D` for the SMEM destination.
+Then, we can issue our copy.

 ```cpp
 // retile_S this time, since it's the source